RandomKeyboardInputGenerator/test-project/README.md

 # Angular demonstration application

+Discussion forum consisting of three views.
+Lists of all topics, a single topic with a discussion about it, and a user profile view.
 The project consists of progressive phases.

-Task 1: Implement views - done
+Task 1: Implementation of views - done
 Task 2: Make them responsive - done
 Task 3: Connect modal to users - done
 Task 4: Use templates - done